maazkhandev75/RailSync/README.md

-# 🚊git staty RAILSYNC - Railway Management System
+# 🚝 RAILSYNC - Railway Management System

 RAILSYNC is a web-based railway management system that offers efficient railway ticket booking solutions with integrated database management.
 The website has a minimalistic, dark-themed design and is built to be scalable and robust.